M4A1Predator/QModal/README.md

 # QModal
-A snippet of code to display Bootstrap Modal Sequenctialy
+A snippet of code to display Bootstrap Modals Sequenctialy

 # Dependcy
 - Bootstrap